Don Beebe: NFL career

 Beebe was drafted by the Buffalo Bills in the third round (82nd pick overall) of the 1989 NFL draft.
 He posted impressive statistics in speed and agility drills at the 1989 pre-draft combine.

 In his nine NFL seasons, Beebe caught 219 passes for 3,416 yards, rushed for 28 yards, returned 81 kickoffs for 1,735 yards, and scored 25 touchdowns (23 receiving, one kickoff return, and one fumble recovery).
 He appeared in five Super Bowls as a player: XXVI, XXVII, and XXVIII with the Buffalo Bills (missing XXV due to injury) and XXXI and XXXII with Green Bay.
 While Buffalo lost its four consecutive title games, Beebe ultimately won a Super Bowl with the Packers in XXXI.

-Beebe is well known for making one of the most memorable plays in Super Bowl history during XXVII against the Dallas Cowboys.
+Beebe is known for his play in Super Bowl XXVII against the Dallas Cowboys.
 In the game's fourth quarter, Cowboys defensive tackle Leon Lett recovered a Bills fumble and advanced the ball toward the end zone.
-However, Lett began to celebrate prematurely by holding the ball out to his right side.
-Although the Bills were losing 52–17 at the time, a relentless Beebe streaked down the field and knocked the ball out of Lett's hands just before he crossed the goal line.
-The loose ball went through the end zone and out of bounds for a touchback and prevented a Dallas touchdown, which would have given them a Super Bowl-record 58 points, plus (presumably) an extra point kick.
+Lett began to celebrate prematurely, however, by holding the ball out to his right side.
+Although the Bills were losing 52–17 at the time, Beebe streaked down the field and knocked the ball out of Lett's hands just before he crossed the goal line.
+The loose ball went through the end zone and out of bounds for a touchback and prevented a Dallas touchdown, which would have given them a Super Bowl-record 58 points, plus an extra point kick.
 Beebe also caught two passes for 50 yards, including a 40-yard touchdown reception from Frank Reich earlier in the game.

 Beebe played one season for the Carolina Panthers in 1995 before finishing his career with the Packers.
-With injuries ravaging the Packers' receiving corps in 1996, Beebe ended up being the Packers' second-leading receiver, with 39 receptions, 699 receiving yards, 4 touchdown receptions, as well as the only kickoff return touchdown of his career.

-His standout game came in an overtime battle against the San Francisco 49ers, where Beebe had 11 receptions for 220 yards and one touchdown in a 23–20 Packer victory.
-The most controversial play of the game occurred when Beebe stumbled and fell after catching a pass from Favre.
+In 1996, Beebe ended up being the Packers' second-leading receiver, with 39 receptions, 699 receiving yards, 4 touchdown receptions, as well as the only kickoff return touchdown of his career.
+In an overtime battle against the San Francisco 49ers, Beebe had 11 receptions for 220 yards and one touchdown in a 23–20 Packer victory.
+Beebe stumbled and fell after catching a pass from Favre.
 Beebe got up and ran the ball in for a 59-yard touchdown.
 Replays show that he was tagged by Marquez Pope and should have been ruled down, but referees missed the call and video review was not available that year.